pfgithub/threadclient/README.md

 -   [ ] notifications (+ if you see the notification on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit)
 -   [ ] display <0 or ≤0 for posts with 0 votes because the actual count is unknown
 -   [ ] code block automatic syntax highlighting (using hljs automatic or something)
+-   [ ] display raw markdown view by default for a comment predominately composed of braille characters (to fix this https://i.imgur.com/0rH8yUf.png)
 -   [ ] infinite things there are infinite things to do

 mastodon todo: